 Randy Krichten: We planted approximately 118 acres, I think, about 40 different orchards here in the park, some of the orchards are 6 trees and less than 1/10 of an acre and our largest orchard is about twenty-six acres, and it has about 700 trees in it.

-Tim Layton: Given the tremendous amount of work the park completed between 1999 and 2014 to rehabilitate the battlefield landscape, there was a risk that the institutional knowledge that rested with park employees could be lost, the park asked the Olmsted Center for Landscape Preservation to prepare a cultural landscape report record of treatment to capture the information that provide the foundation for the work, as well as specific details about the work that was implemented.
+Tim Layton: Given the tremendous amount of work the park completed between 1999 and 2014 to rehabilitate the battlefield landscape, there was a risk that the institutional knowledge that rested with park employees could be lost, the park asked the Olmsted Center for Landscape Preservation to prepare a Cultural Landscape Report Record of Treatment (Volume I and Volume II) to capture the information that provide the foundation for the work, as well as specific details about the work that was implemented.

 Elle Lamboy: I think park preservation matters, because without it, the lessons and our history would be almost impossible to carry on and withstand generations.
 Park preservation helps keep the story relevant and when you come to Gettysburg and you stand on the grounds, there’s just something about the power of place.